 When people say fly fishing is difficult, 68-year-old Marty Loudder challenges them to try it with their feet.

-Longtime SOLitude client Martha “Marty” Loudder is not your average person.
+Longtime SOLitude client Martha “Marty” Loudder is far from average.
 She’s a successful Professor of Accounting and Associate Dean at Texas A&M, where she oversees 4,500 undergraduate students.
 She’s an avid fly-fisherwoman, who takes yearly trips to the abundant San Juan River in Mexico.
 And she has spent more than six decades achieving goals with limited use of her arms.

 After facing polio at the age of three, Marty has navigated life with a fully-paralyzed right arm and a partially-paralyzed left arm.
 As a result, she relies on her feet for a lot more than walking.